folutade/KnowThatYouAnointed/content/posts/the-party.md

   *People get taken over by this pain-body, because this energy field that almost has a life of its own—it needs to periodically feed on more unhappiness.*
   -"Mr. Morale"

-* On the last verse of "Rich Spirit", ends with Kendrick specifically referencing the "New Earth" after making references to Christianity, Buddhism, Islam and other New Age concepts earlier in an the track.
+* On "Rich Spirit", the last verse ends with Kendrick specifically referencing the "New Earth" after making references to Christianity, Buddhism, Islam and other New Age concepts earlier in the track.

   * *Takin' my baby to school, then **I pray for her**
   'Cause you bitches ain't never been cool, **writin' testament**